CSCfi/csc-env-matlab/README.md

 # CSC Matlab Environment
-In this repository we create a containerized MATLAB or MATLAB Parallel Server (MPS) installation for Linux with Squashfs and Apptainer.
+In this repository contains intructions for creating a containerized MATLAB or MATLAB Parallel Server (MPS) installation for Linux with Squashfs and Apptainer.
-This guide is useful for installing matlab into a cluster or server that uses a license manager.
+Containerized installation is useful for Linux cluster or server environments.
+We use a network license for the installation.
+Network license queries the license permissions from a license server

 ## Instructions
 The rollowing files will be created into your working directory.